-Fury 325 is the world’s tallest and fastest giga coaster, which is a roller coaster that makes a full circuit and has a height between 300 and 400 feet.
+It is North America's tallest and fastest giga coaster, which is a roller coaster that makes a full circuit and has a height between 300 and 400 feet.
 Its opening is, as one roller coaster enthusiast explained, "like the Super Bowl for roller coaster fans."

 "It's an epic coaster," said David Lipnicky, of Grand Prairie, Texas, vice president of the American Coaster Enthusiasts.
 "There's a flying sensation - a sense of freedom you don't get in everyday life.
 That's why we came."

-Roller coaster enthusiasts from all over the country came to the park at the first chance to ride Fury.
+Roller coaster enthusiasts from all over the country have come to the park to ride Fury.
 And the one word heard more than any other as passengers emerged, still shaking with adrenaline and weak in the knees, was "Awesome!"